serverless/blog/posts/2016-12-02-serverless-v1.3.0.md

 ### AWS Credentials Setup

 Setting up credentials should be streamlined in the overall Serverless experience.
-V1.3 adds a new command called `serverless config credentials` that helps you setup your AWS crendentials on your local machine.
+V1.3 adds a new command called `serverless config credentials` that helps you setup your AWS credentials on your local machine.

 This example will setup the `default` AWS profile with the provided key and secret: